 Now we will be discussed the various provision of GST law which pertain to E-Commerce Sector.

-E-Commerce Operator as on tax collection entity :-
+E-Commerce Operator as a taxable entity

 Levy of Tax on E commerce